carrickchristian/carrickchristian.github.io/misc.md

 ![EinftykR](/EinftykR.png "EinftykR")

-And we can toggle the pages at the top.
+We see the expected 8-fold Bott periodicity.
+By clicking the bars at the top, we can toggle the pages or display them simultaneously.